gpuweb/WSL/Spec/source/index.rst

 #.
 Check that this set contains neither Nothing, nor a Return of a pointer type, nor a Return of an array reference type
 #.
 If Fallthrough is in this set, remove it
 #.
 If Break is in this set, remove it and add Nothing
 #.
+If the expression being switched on may discard, add Discard to this set.
-Then the switch statement is well-typed, and its behaviours is this last set
+#.
+The switch statement is well-typed, and its behaviours is this last set

 .. math::
     :nowrap: